sverweij/virtual-code-owners/README.md

 Yes.

-Just make sure there's no name clashes between the username and a (virtual) group name and _virtual-code-owners_ will leave the real name alone.
+Just make sure there's no name clashes between the username and a (virtual) team name and _virtual-code-owners_ will leave the real name alone.

 ### Any limitations I should know of?

 - Currently only works for _usernames_ to identify team members - not for e-mail addresses.
 - If people are in more than one team, chances are they get mentioned multiple times on the same line if both teams are code owners of the same part of the code.
-While maybe not ideal, the resulting code owners file is still valid
+While maybe not _looking_ ideal, the resulting code owners file is still valid & ready to rock'n roll.
 - _virtual-code-owners_ assumes the VIRTUAL-CODEOWNERS is a valid CODEOWNERS file and the virtual-teams.yml is a valid yaml file with teams names as keys and team members as arrays under these.
 It will likely throw errors when this